gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-firebase.md

 hugo && firebase deploy
 ```

 With this you will have the app initialized manually.
-After that you can manage and fix your github workflow from: https://github.com/your-account/your-repo/actions
+After that you can manage and fix your GitHub workflow from: https://github.com/your-account/your-repo/actions

 Don't forget to update your static pages before push!